 Encourage conversation by listening - don't lecture.
-As parents, we want to have "all the answers" sometimes we are so anxious to share our wisdom or our opinion that we don't take the time to listen.
+As parents, we want to have "all the answers" sometimes we are so an account opinion that we don't take the time to listen.
 Invite your child to tell you what they think and feel about what you're discussing.